What Does Home Warranty AC Coverage Actually Include in 2026?

 - Policy/contract number

-Step 4 — Submit the Claim File through your provider's online portal, mobile app, or phone line.
+Step 4: Submit the Claim File through your provider's online portal, mobile app, or phone line.
 Most providers offer 24/7 claim submission.
-Describe the issue in detail — the more specific, the better.
-To understand what to expect next, review how the home warranty claims process works.
+Describe the issue in detail.
+To understand what to expect next, see how home warranty options work.

-Step 5 — Pay the Service Fee and Allow Inspection Pay your service fee when the technician arrives.
-They will diagnose the issue, determine whether it's covered, and either complete the repair or submit a replacement request.
+Step 5: Pay the Service Fee and Allow Inspection Pay your service fee when the technician arrives.
+They will diagnose the issue, determine whether it is covered, and either complete the repair or submit a replacement request.
+Note that you owe the service fee even if the claim is later denied.

-Step 6 — Appeal If Denied If your claim is denied, don't give up.
+Step 6: Appeal If Denied If your claim is denied, do not give up.
 Request the written denial reason, pull together your maintenance records, and file a formal appeal.
-For the full playbook, see how to appeal a denied home warranty claim.
+Compare the denial against the payout limits framework to understand whether your denial was a true exclusion or simply a cap issue.

 Tips for Getting AC Replacement Approved